Aptroide/Computer_Security/Lab2/README.md

 | 5I71KpfT6RdM/xhUJ5IKCQ== | 123456   | mexico  |

 ## Exercise 6 - Catching exceptions (Decrypting)
-- `cipher01.py`: Python script to try decryption '1jDmCTD1IfbXbyyHgAyrdg==' using 256-bit AES ECB and base64.
+- `cat_exc.py`: Python script to try decryption '1jDmCTD1IfbXbyyHgAyrdg==' using 256-bit AES ECB and base64.

 The password is 'hello'.

 ## Exercise 7 - Stream Ciphers

+`cha.py`: Python script to implement the ChaCha20 stream cipher.

+`cha2.py`: Python script to decryp the ChaCha20 stream cipher with the key 'qwerty' and a nonce of `0x0000000000000000`.

+- `e81461e995` decrypted to `apple`
+- `eb057fe49e34` decrypted to `banana`
+- `e8127ee691315e` decrypted to `avocado`
+- `fb0562f592304385d4` decrypted to `raspberry`

+`rc4.py`: Python script to implement the RC4 stream cipher.